 PLEASE NOTE: Processing time is 5 working days if all the requirements are met.
 You are advised NOT to purchase your air-ticket to visit South Africa until you have received your passport with visa.
 The South African Consulate-General and the South African High Commission DO NOT take responsibility for applicants purchasing tickets prior to obtaining their visas.
 For visa processing we require ONLY your flight itinerary.

 PLEASE NOTE:Proof of status in Canada such as copy of a permanent resident card, work permit or study permit is a BASIC requirement for Visa application.

 Two unused blank visa pages are required when a person reports to a port of entry.
 Non-compliance will result in refusal of admission to South Africa.

 The passport holder must be in possession of a return air ticket or onward going ticket.
 The passport must be valid for a period of at least 30 days after the planned departure from South Africa.

 Visa applications must be submitted in person only, irrespective of where you live.
 This is not negotiable.
-No appointment necessary during the walk-in consular hours (Monday to Thursday 8:30 to 12pm for Toronto and 8:00 – 12pm in Ottawa).
+Appointment is necessary.
 Visas are not issued the same day and you are required to bring an Express post Canada Post envelope for the return of your passport.

-Payment: Payment options are either cash (exact amount), money order or certified cheque payable to South African High Commission or South African Consulate-General depending on where you submit your visa application.
+Payment: Payment options are money order or certified cheque payable to South African High Commission or South African Consulate-General depending on where you submit your visa application.
 These should be for the exact amount of the visa fee.

 Hand written extensions or handwritten passports will no longer be accepted in South Africa.
 Only machine-readable passports will be accepted.